This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Overview of Suicide in the U.S.

-Suicide impacts people of all ages, races, ethnicities, genders, incomes, and communities — yet there are differences within these groups.
+Suicide, when someone takes their own life, is devastating for families, communities, and society.
+Suicide impacts people of all ages, incomes, and communities — yet there are differences within these groups.
 According to the Centers for Disease Control and Prevention (CDC) (via WISQARS, as of July 21, 2021), overall rates of suicide are highest in adults ages 45-59 and 85 and older.
 Many older adults have significant risk factors for suicide, and their attempts are more likely to result in death compared with younger adults.
 Among people ages 10-34, suicide is the second leading cause of death.

 According to the 2019 Youth Risk Behavior Survey, more than one-third of U.S. high school students reported feeling sad or hopeless and nearly one-fifth seriously considered suicide in the 12 months before the survey.
 Adolescents attempt suicide more than any other age category.
 However, they are less likely to die from the attempt, because they are younger and more physically resilient, less likely to live alone, and resort to less lethal methods than adults.
 More recently, however, the rate of lethal attempts has increased faster among adolescents than any other age group according to the CDC (via WISQARS, as of July 21, 2021).

-There are also differences by gender in suicide risk.
-Although thinking about suicide is more prevalent in women, men die by suicide at higher rates, partly because they are likely to use a lethal method.
+There are also differences by sex in suicide risk.
+Although thinking about suicide is more prevalent in women, men die by suicide at higher rates, partly because they are likely to use a more lethal method.
 Rates of suicide for both men and women have steadily increased since 1999, with a higher annual increase of about 2% since 2006.